Max Gerson: In the United States

 Gerson emigrated to the United States in 1936, passed his medical board examination, and became a U.S. citizen in 1942.
 In the U.S., Gerson applied his dietary therapy to several cancer patients, claiming good results, but other workers found his methodology and claims unconvincing.
 Proponents of Gerson therapy believe a conspiracy headed by the medical establishment prevented Gerson from publishing proof that his therapy worked.
 In 1958, Gerson published a book in which he claimed to have cured 50 terminal cancer patients: A Cancer Therapy: Results of 50 Cases.
 In 1953, Gerson's malpractice insurance was discontinued and, in 1958, his medical license in New York was suspended for two years.

-Personal life
+Personal life and Death

-Gerson married Margarete Rose Hope on 20 November 1916, in Gütersloh, North Rhine-Westphalia.
+Gerson married Margaret Rose Hope; they had three daughters.
+His daughter Charlotte founded the Gerson Institute after his death.

 Gerson died on March 8, 1959, of pneumonia.
 A conspiracy theory has subsequently spread that Gerson was murdered following a lifetime of supposed persecution.